 You do not need to book your Bogotá graffiti in advance.
 You can simply show up during tour times, fill out your info once you’re there, and join the group.

-If you’re visiting on a weekend in high season, it isn’t a bad idea to fill out the online form for the Original Bogotá Graffiti Tour to make sure there’s space for you.
+If you’re visiting on a weekend in high season, it isn’t a bad idea to fill out the online form to make sure there’s space for you on your preferred date.
 Public tours are all in English.

 Private tours are also an option, especially if you need a different language.
 Spanish, French, and German are all options.
 The larger your friend group, the cheaper the rate.
 They’ll even do a bike tour with you if you’re into that.